Patricia Huston: 1960

-Post Desilu
+Post-Desilu

-A last spate of Desilu arranged television shows filled Huston's 1960 schedule.
-Come 1961, she was an independent talent, represented by the Sanford Camora Agency.
+By 1961, Desilu discontinued their relationship with Huston and was represented by the Sanford Camora Agency.
 Her television appearances were halved from her Desilu tenure due to an extended stage commitment, and the shows themselves were mainly short-lived sitcoms or syndicated programs.
 She was also cast in a campy women's prison film for Warner Brothers originally titled Ladies of the Mob, but which was released in 1962 as House of Women.

-Her main professional satisfactions that year came from the stage.
-She was nominated for the Sarah Siddons Award for Two for the Seesaw, but lost to Gertrude Berg.
+Huston's main professional satisfactions in 1961 came from stage work.
 She was prominent in the West Coast premiere of The Balcony at the LA Civic Playhouse.
 The production starred Maxine Stuart, Adam Williams, and Huston, with Josip Elic, Arthur Malet, Tom Costello, and Derva Korwin in feature roles.
-Huston's performance as the call girl Carmen drew high praise from the LA critics, with the production running for four months.
+Huston's performance as a sex worker named Carmen drew high praise from the LA critics, with the production running for four months.

 Columnist Mike Connolly suggested that Huston had lost the lead in a new TV series because her agent Sandy Camora had asked for too much money.
 Soon after, Huston switched her representation to General Artists Corporation.

-January 1962 saw Huston receive top billing for an English language revival of The Dybbuk at the Pasadena Playhouse.
-She played the central role of "Leah", with the other leads being Richard Hale, John D. Brinkley, and Michael Fox.
-Her reviews were good, the play ran three weeks, but the main impact of it was on her personal life.
+January 1962 saw Huston receive top billing for an English language revival of The Dybbuk at the Pasadena Playhouse than ran for three weeks.
+She received positive reviews playing the central role of "Leah", with the other leads being Richard Hale, John D. Brinkley, and Michael Fox.

-Receding tide
+Career decline

-From 1962 on the number of performing jobs Huston undertook declined.
+After 1962, Huston took on progressively fewer acting roles.
 Her television work lessened each year until late 1965, when she snagged a recurring role on the new soap opera Days of Our Lives.
 She originated the role of Addie Olson, the mother of rebellious teenager Julie Olson played by Charla Doherty.
-She had a small part in the film Synanon (1965), her last for thirty years.
+Huston had a small part in the film Synanon (1965), her last for thirty years.